 - More colorful display

 I believe ROAM v1 was one of the best bike computers on the market a few years ago.
-I loved using it, and I can’t wait to try ROAM v2.
+I loved using it and can’t wait to try ROAM v2.

 I like its improvements, although the battery life could be longer.
 Based on the published info, I am not convinced the ROAM v2 is worth upgrading from v1.

-Wahoo seems to be stuck and doesn’t innovate as other manufacturers (e.g., Hammerhead or Garmin).
+Wahoo seems stuck and doesn’t innovate like other manufacturers (e.g., Hammerhead or Garmin).
 I expected more.